The Ultimate Guide to Hyperbaric Oxygen Therapy (HBOT)

 Pros

-• Financially beneficial for hospitals who want to treat multiple patients simultaneously
+• Financially beneficial for hospitals that want to treat multiple patients simultaneously

 • Spacious design can accommodate medical equipment inside the chamber